 Disadvantages of vehicle finance

-- You have to pay back the loan as agreed otherwise you risk losing the car, facing legal action, and getting blacklisted or having a poor credit score.
+- You have to pay back the debt as agreed otherwise you risk losing the car, facing legal action, and getting blacklisted or having a poor credit score.

-- You may not be able to buy the car you want since lenders will sometimes only approve your car finance application if the car matches a specific type, year, model, and newness.
+- You may not be able to buy the car you want since lenders will sometimes only approve your car finance application if it matches a specific type, year, model, and newness.

 - The amount you borrow is limited by many factors such as your monthly income, credit score, and any existing debt you might have.